 As noted in Section 1.1, award instruments can take the form of cooperative agreements or contracts.
 Unless otherwise noted, the guidance in this section applies to major facility projects regardless of the award instrument employed.
 Proposed budgets must comply with the applicable federal regulations, as implemented by NSF in the MFG, the Proposal and Award Policies and Procedures Guide (PAPPG) or the Guide to the NSF Contracting Process.
-Recipients are required to follow the best practices within the GAO Cost Estimating and Assessment Guide1 and GAO Schedule Assessment Guide2, taking into consideration NSF policy and practice as provided in this Guide.
-These NSF and Government Accountability Office (GAO) Guides are intended for all Stages in a facility's life cycle.
+Recipients are required to follow the steps and best practices within the Government Accountability Office (GAO) Cost Estimating and Assessment Guide, taking into consideration NSF policy and practice as provided in this Guide.
+These NSF and GAO Guides are intended for all Stages in a facility's life cycle.
 However, portions of these Guides may be tailored depending on what is relevant to the particular facility estimate.
-Accordingly, Recipients must note any departures from these NSF and GAO Guides and explain their rationale in the Cost Estimating Plan (CEP)3.
+Accordingly, Recipients must note any departures from these NSF and GAO Guides and explain their rationale in the Cost Estimating Plan (CEP).
 Additional guidance on how to apply the relevant practices from the GAO Cost Guide and examples of potential deviations are provided in Section 4.2.2.3.